Mellet v Ireland: Abortion law in Ireland

-Abortion was banned in nearly all cases in the Republic of Ireland until 2018.
+Abortion was banned in nearly all cases in Ireland until 2018.
 There was a constitutional protection for the unborn after the 1983 Eighth Amendment.
 The 2013 law, the Protection of Life During Pregnancy Act 2013 allowed for abortion in case of danger to the life of the mother.
 In June 2017 the Citizens Assembly recommended holding a referendum to repeal the 8th Amendment.
 A referendum was held on May 25, 2018, to repeal the 8th Amendment, which passed with a large majority (66.4%) of the vote.

 Ruling

 In 2016, the United Nations Human Rights Committee found that Ireland's abortion law violated the United Nations International Covenant on Civil and Political Rights and called for the government to offer her compensation and counselling and for it to change its laws to allow for abortion in cases of fatal foetal abnormality.

 The committee found that she had been subjected to discrimination and cruel, inhuman or degrading treatment as a result of Ireland's legal prohibition of abortion.
 The committee said that in addition to the shame and stigma associated with the criminalization of abortion of a fatally-ill foetus, Mellet's suffering was aggravated by the obstacles that she faced in getting information about the appropriate medical options.